TPM34A/ML_approaches_for_discrete_choice_analysis/README.md

 - Internet connection

 ### Steps
 - **Step 1:** Download this repo to your computer.
 On the top of this site, click on the green button "Code" and then "Download ZIP" (See numbers 1 and 2 on the following image).
+Unzip this file in a working folder of your own choice.
 <p align="center">
   <img width="500" src="https://github.com/FGarridoV/resources/blob/main/Downloading%20repo.png">
 </p>

 - **Step 2:** Go to [http://colab.research.google.com](http://colab.research.google.com)
-- **Step 3:** Sign in with your google account (if you are already signed in, skip this step)
+- **Step 3:** Sign in with your Google account (if you are already signed in, skip this step).
+If you do not have a Google account, you must (temporarily) create one.
-- **Step 4:** Upload the Python notebook you would like to work on.
-Click on "Upload" tab and then on "Choose file" (See numbers 1 and 2 on the following figure).
-Then navigate on your folders (downloaded in **Step 1**) to the Python Notebook (.ipynb) you would like to open (e.g. Lab1 - artificial neural networks.ipynb).
+- **Step 4:** Upload the Python notebook you you want to work on to Colab.
+Click on the "Upload" tab and then on the "Choose file" tab, see numbers 1 and 2 on the figure below.
+Then, navigate to your working folder (**Step 1**) and select the Python notebook (.ipynb) you want to work on(e.g. Lab session 1.ipynb).
 <p align="center">
   <img width="400" src="https://github.com/FGarridoV/resources/blob/main/Opening%20ipynb.png?raw=true">
 </p>

-- **Step 5:** Uncomment the three lines related to Colab set-up in your notebook (see the following figure).
-Then, run this cell and wait until finish.
+- **Step 5:** **Importantly**, uncomment the three lines related to Colab set-up in your notebook, see the figure below.
+Run this cell and wait until finish.
 <p align="center">
   <img width="400" src="https://github.com/FGarridoV/resources/blob/main/colab.png?raw=true">
 </p>

-- **Step 6:** We are ready!
-Now, you can run the rest of the file.
+- **Step 6:** You are all set!
+You can work on your notebook.

 **Notes:**
-- You can run cell by cell by clicking the play button next to it.
-Alternative, press ctrl+F9 to run all cells at once.
-- The uploaded notebook file will be stored in Google Drive's account (results of **Step 4**)
+- The uploaded notebook file will be stored on your Google Drive in the folder My Drive \Colab Notebooks\
-- If you close the session and want to get started again: go to Colab, open the uploaded notebook of the lab session, and re-do Step 5.
+- If you close the session and want to get started again, then: Go to Colab [Colab](http://colab.research.google.com), open the uploaded notebook from your Google Drive, and re-do Step 5.

-## Option 2: Local environment
+## Option 2: Local environment (not recommended - limited support)

 **Minimal requirements:**
 - A Python version installed (3.8 or newer)
-- An IPython (notebook) enviroment installed in your computer (Jupyter, VSCode or alternatives)
+- An IPython (notebook) enviroment installed on your computer (Jupyter, VSCode or alternatives)
-- Basic skills in virtual enviroments (Only if you don't what to mix your current dependencies)
+- Basic skills in virtual enviroments (if you don't what to mix your current dependencies)

 ### Steps
 - **Step 1:** Clone or download this repo to your computer (see **Step 1** on Colab section).
-- **Step 2:** Depends on if you would like to install the dependecies separate from your Python version or install in tht currently version installed (easy way):
+- **Step 2:** Two options: (a) Install dependecies separate from your current Python version; (b) Re-install Python with dependencies for this notebook (easy way):
-  - **Step 2.a (you need some knowledge on venvs):** If you want to create a virtual environment (venv):
+  - **Step 2.a (you need some knowledge on venvs):**
-    - Creates new a virtual environment (venv) and install the `requirements.txt` file in it. (see [venv](https://realpython.com/lessons/creating-virtual-environment/) and [install requirements](https://note.nkmk.me/en/python-pip-install-requirements/))
+    - Create a new virtual environment (venv) and install the `requirements.txt` file. (see [venv](https://realpython.com/lessons/creating-virtual-environment/) and [install requirements](https://note.nkmk.me/en/python-pip-install-requirements/))
-    - Open the notebook you would like to open (from **Step 1**) with your software of preference and run the notebook in the venv created.
+    - Open the notebook you want to work on (**Step 1**) and run the notebook in the newly created venv.
-  - **Step 2.b (easy way):** If not, open the Python notebook you would like to open (from **Step 1**), uncomment the line related to local set-up in your notebook and run (see the following figure).
-After that, we suggest to re-comment the lines to avoind re-installing the dependencies every time (they will be on your Python).
+  - **Step 2.b (easy way):**
+    - Open the Python notebook you want to work on (**Step 1**)
+    - Uncomment the line related to using a local set-up and run it (see the figure below).
+    - Re-comment the lines to avoid re-installing the dependencies every time you run the notebook.
   <p align="center">
   <img width="600" src="https://github.com/FGarridoV/resources/blob/main/local.png?raw=true">
 </p>

-**Notes:**
-- The three Python notebooks in this repo use the same requirements.txt of dependencies, so just run the cell of **Step 2.b** one time only (i.e. if you ran the cell in the first notebook, you don't need to do it again en the other notebooks).